abailly/jacobs-ladder/slides.md

   f: a -> b => Ff : Fa -> Fb
 - Down the ladder: Defining parametric data structures (eg. type constructors) like Lists, Sets, Streams...
 - Exercise: The functor of functions with errors

+# Applicative Functors

+- <$> : a -> b -> (f a -> f b) : this is standard "functor
+  application"
+- <*> : f (a -> b) -> (f a -> f b) : allows working on multiple arity
+  functions, _push argument application inside functor_

+# Monads

+- Article from Erik Meijer about LINQ: http://cacm.acm.org/magazines/2011/10/131398-the-world-according-to-linq/fulltext
+- LINQ uses monads' *flatMap* (aka. *bind*) to construct "queries" over various datatypes, including relational structures
+- the various keywords of the SQLish language (SELECT, FROM, WHERE) are just instances of (a -> m b) which are chained in the monad

 # Natural transformations

 - Mappings *between functors*